-For a detailed discussion of SLATs and "non-reciprocal" SLATs, including a discussion of the §§2036 and 2038 issues and creditor issues, see Item 10.i. of Estate Planning Current Developments and Hot Topics (December 2019) found here and Item 16 of the Current Developments and Hot Topics Summary (December g.
-Gifts to "Lock In" Use of Increased Gift Exclusion.

-2013) found here, both available at www.bessemertrust.com/for-professional-partners/advisor-insights.
+For a detailed discussion of SLATs and "non-reciprocal" SLATs, including a discussion of the §§2036 and 2038 issues and creditor issues, see Item 10.i. of Estate Planning Current Developments and Hot Topics (December 2019) found here and Item 16 of the Current Developments and Hot Topics Summary (December 2013) found here, both available at www.bessemertrust.com/for-professional-partners/advisor-insights.